John Prinsep: Life

 Prinsep died in London on 30 November 1830.
 He was survived by seven sons, most of whom became Anglo-Indian merchants and English businessmen, artists and gentlemen farmers.
 All seven attained official positions of authority while still in India, including Henry Thoby Prinsep who served as a director of the East India Company.
 Henry's son Val Prinsep, and John's youngest son Augustus Prinsep were notable artists.

 Prinsep and his wife had eight sons and three daughters.

-Prinsep Ghat in today's Kolkata is named for the Anglo-Indian family and its long legacy to the subcontinent, from the scholarship and artistry of some family members to the naked imperialism of others.
+Prinsep Ghat in today's Kolkata is named after James Prinsep, the noted philologist and Indologist who first deciphered the Brahmi script.